fansi-sifan/metro-datasets/GETDATA/README.md

 # Metro Data Warehouse BETA
-This is a tool to fetch data from the Metro Data Warehouse.
-The current release is a beta version which is still undergoing data checks and testing before its official release.
-Please do [let me know](mailto:sliu@brookings.edu) if you catch any errors, omissions or inaccuracies!
+This is a tool to look up data from the Metro Data Warehouse.
+It only includes summary statistics for the latest year, and industry total.
+For complete datasets, please go to the raw data files, located on V:/metro_data_warehouse/data_final

 ## How to fetch data